jpschroeder/pipe-to-me/Readme.md

 	A receive request will fail if no senders are connected.
 	Fail mode should only be used on one side of the connection.

+Block Mode:
+	curl -T- -s --expect100-timeout 86400 https://pipeto.me/<key>?mode=block
+	In this mode, a send request will wait to send data until a receiver connects.
+	Block mode has no effect on a receive request.

 Maximum upload size: 64 MB
 Not allowed: anything illegal, malicious, inappropriate, etc